earthlab/earthlab.github.io/_posts/courses/earth-analytics/07-multispectral-remote-sensing/class-lessons/2017-02-22-spectral04-calculate-ndvi-naip-vegetation-indices-R.md

 ### How to Derive the NDVI Vegetation Index

 The normalized difference vegetation index (NDVI) uses a ratio between near infrared and red light within the electromagnetic spectrum.
-To calculate NDVI you use the following formula where NIR is near infrared light and red represents red light.
+To calculate NDVI, you use the following formula where NIR is near infrared light and red represents red light.
 For your raster data, you will take the reflectance value in the red and near infrared bands to calculate the index.